mohammad-khalilpour/mohammad-khalilpour/README.md

 ### About me

-hi im a flutter developer trying to become a fullstack developer

-right now trying to learn more in django and flutter
+Studing AI and creating django and flutter projects for fun

 ## My Projects
 flutter